 Provide counselling, education & support

-Refer clients to other health care professionals such as community health nurse, social work, physiotherapy.
+Refer clients to other health care professionals such as community health nurse, social work, finding greater life family chiropractic centres and physiotherapy.

 Perform special procedures such as excisional biopsies

 (meaning removing suspicious lumps or bumps), suturing, and

 Provide ongoing routine management and check-ups for